Didactics, Seminars, and Conferences

 Advanced Neuropsychopharmacology: Advanced new investigational treatments in relation to clinical neurosciences, neurobiology and neuropsychopharmacology that are relevant to clinical practice.
 Incorporate reviews in basic neuroscience concepts in preparation for more detailed assessment of psychopharmacological drug action in the brain.
 Segment might include translation of genetic, biochemical, and neuroendocrine data from animal models to development of therapeutic drugs relevant to treatment of psychiatric disorders as appropriate.
 The current mechanisms of drug action underlying treatment of specific disorders.
 A research module might be included to discuss reviewing the literature, critical thinking, and experimental design/analysis, where Residents are also assigned papers to present to the group for critical review.

-Psychotherapy Case Conference: This seminar allows residents to discuss their psychotherapy cases with peers and learn from the insight and guidance of two accomplished therapists.
+Psychotherapy Case Conference: Residents will discuss their psychotherapy cases with peers and learn from the insight and guidance of two accomplished therapists.
 As cases are discussed, residents simultaneously learn practical skills in psychodynamic therapy and in Cognitive Behavioral Therapy, and topics from the didactic seminar are reinforced in a clinical context.

-Contemporary Health System Issues: This course includes a series of presentations by experts in public health and administration.
+Contemporary Health System Issues: Includes a series of presentations by experts in public health and administration.
 It focuses on issues in the evolving health care field, with particular emphasis on service delivery, politics, and administration.
 A portion of the course focuses on career options.

-Special Topics Seminar: This course includes a review of advanced topics in clinical psychiatry, neuropsychiatry, neuroscience relevant to psychiatry and psychotherapy, and it includes a “Life After Graduation” component to help residents have a smooth transition to the “real world” as residency comes to an end.
+Special Topics Seminar: A review of advanced topics in clinical psychiatry, neuropsychiatry, neuroscience relevant to psychiatry and psychotherapy, and it includes a “Life After Graduation” component to help residents have a smooth transition to the “real world” as residency comes to an end.

-Med/Psych Case Conference: This seminar is conducted by IM/Psychiatry residents.
-Each resident presents an interesting case on specific dates of the year.
+Med/Psych Case Conference: Each resident presents an interesting case on specific dates of the year.
 This focuses on the correlation of medical problems with psychiatric conditions.